 Introductory, structured laboratory survey of human regional gross anatomy using prosections, medical imaging, and multimedia for students in allied medical fields.
-The objectives of this course are for you to understand and correctly use anatomical terminology and develop a foundational knowledge of "normal" human anatomy using team-based and online learning activities.
+The objectives of this course are for you to understand and correctly use anatomical terminology and develop a foundational knowledge of "normal" human anatomy using prosected cadaveric material and online learning activities.